Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Setting_up_React_Query.md

 })
 ```

-==The data in the cache becomes inactive (has the `inactive` status) when the component that holds that data is unmounted from the DOM.
-Although the component is unmounted from the DOM, the data that correspond to that component is preserved in the React Query cache.== When the component is re-mounted to the DOM, React Query will re-fetch the data that correspond to that component automatically, only if it has the `stale` status. ==As long as a component has the `fresh` status, the data in the cache that correspond to that component will not be re-fetch again, even if the component is unmounted and re-mounted to the DOM.==
+==The data in the cache becomes inactive (has the `inactive` status) when the **component that holds that data is unmounted from the DOM**.
+Although the component is unmounted from the DOM, the data that correspond to that component is preserved in the React Query cache.== When the component is remounted to the DOM, React Query will refetch the data that correspond to that component automatically, but only if it has the `stale` status.
+Keep in mind that ==as long as a component has the `fresh` status, the data in the cache that correspond to that component will not be refetch again, even if the component is unmounted and remounted to the DOM.==

-> **NOTE**: Traditionally, if we were doing fetching inside a component by using a `useEffect` hook, then as soon as the component is re-mounted to the DOM, the `useEffect` hook would then fetch again the data that correspond to that component.
-When we use the TanStack Query library, this fetch & re-fetch behavior is controlled by React Query.
+> **NOTE**: Traditionally, if we were doing fetching inside a component by using a `useEffect` hook, then as soon as the component is remounted to the DOM, the `useEffect` hook would then fetch again the data that correspond to that component.
+When we use the TanStack Query library, this fetch & refetch behavior is controlled by React Query.

 ## React Query Overview